hwkerr/chess/README.md

 # Chess App

-As I continue to work on this app, I hope to work towards building a fully functioning chess board like what is available on Chess.com or lichess.org and eventually add some new features of my own.
+As I continue to develop this app, I hope to work towards building a fully functioning chess board like what is available on Chess.com or lichess.org and eventually add some new features of my own.
-The following npm packages have significantly helped me in this project:
+I would like to give credit to the following npm packages that I've been able to use in this project:

 React
 Chessboard.jsx